11 Recommended Cafes in Kanazawa|From famous stores near Kanazawa Station to hole-in-the-walls in the suburbs to Japanese sweets.

 Enjoy a luxurious meal with a selection of Kanazawa's specialties

-It opened in the "Tsurunomaru Resting Pavilion" in Kanazawa Castle Park, which was completed in 2017.
-It also serves as an antenna shop for Kanazawa, and inside the store you can taste Kanazawa's famous sweets and products.
-The "Himezara Gozen," a Wajima lacquered dish lined with cute bean dishes, is a great way to enjoy a little bit of Kanazawa's specialties.
-The menu changes every month or two, and includes such delicacies as sasabushi from Shiba Sushi, fufu-yaki soup from Kaga Fu Fu-Muroya, fresh sweets from Hashizume, and rice-flour rolls from Maple House.
+Located in the "Tsurunomaru Resting Pavilion" in Kanazawa Castle Park, the store also serves as an antenna store for Kanazawa, where you can taste Kanazawa's famous sweets and products.
+The "Himezara Gozen," a Wajima lacquered set of dishes lined with cute bean dishes, is a great way to enjoy a little bit of Kanazawa's specialties.
+The menu changes every month or two, and includes such delicacies as sasabushi from Shiba Sushi, fufu-yaki soup from Kaga Fu-Fumuroya, fresh sweets from Hashizume, and rice-flour rolls from Maple House.
 You can also choose from Kanazawa coffee from Dart Coffee or Kaga stick tea from Kobayashi Shop.

 Dine in elegance at a special table overlooking the famous landmarks in Kanazawa Castle